kajol105/Ecommerce-retail-analysis-/README.md

 # Customers:
 This file contains the information about the customers and lists basi.
 There are 4 attributes in the customer table are customer_Id, Gender, DOB, city_code.
 In this table there are 4 columns and 5647 rows.

+# Transactions:
+A transaction file is used to hold data during transaction processing.
+In this transaction table there are 10 variables and 23054 records.
+The variables are transaction_id, cust_id, tran_date, prod_subcat_code, prod_cat_code, Qty, Rate, Tax, total_amt, store_type.
+This file is collected on an ongoing basis as part of an organizations daily business operations.
+The data is often associated with customer sales , payments type, product categories which are used for the whole project analysis.

+# Product category info:
+This file contains the information about the  product categories and subproduct categories.
+There are 4 attributes and 23 rows in the product category table.